adhanowa/ssh-role/README.md

 Dependencies
 ------------

+There are no dependencies.
+However, if using ufw or any firewall you will need to create rules for ssh and/or mosh.
-mbreisch.ufw-role to add port rules for the ssh daemon and if chosen, mosh.
+You can use mbreisch.ufw-role to add port rules.

 Example Playbook
 ----------------